 The judges who held the majority opinion expressed their sympathy with the daughter’s circumstances but stated that they are required to follow the law when rendering decisions.
 They asserted that their ruling accurately represents the intent with which the relevant statutes were created.

-An attorney who handles inheritance disputes may litigate to protect the rights of clients who allege that undue influence or fraud was a factor in the drafting of a will.
+An Orange County Inheritance Disputes Lawyer who handles inheritance disputes may litigate to protect the rights of clients who allege that undue influence or fraud was a factor in the drafting of a will.
 The attorney may file a lawsuit to stop the depletion of an estate by individuals who are engaged in inheritance theft.
 Advice may be provided on how inheritance law applies to a specific situation.